SureshS13/RandNum-Website-Project/README.md

 - Use Node.js with MySQL to create user functionality to store score counts.

 - Add a high score page.

+- Use CSS with Bootstrap to create an appealing and responsive web-layout

 - etc